1:1 Mentorship + Placement Support

 Bring stuck questions, get corrections, and re-attempt with the right approach.

-Use it like training — not pressure.
-Even one contest a week builds calm under time.Steady practice wins.
+Use it like training, not pressure.
+Even one timed practice cycle builds calm under interview conditions.

 Result

-Every week ends with one simple question — what improved this week?
+Every week ends with one question — what improved this week?

 Interview Calls Playbook (Week 1)

-You start learning the shortlisting + application process from the first week — while your DSA/System Design preparation runs in parallel.
+You start learning the shortlisting and application process from the first week — while DSA/System Design preparation runs in parallel.
+AI is used to analyze, draft, and improve faster, not to fake experience.

 Playbook Preview

-Built for smart applications — targeted, role-fit, and repeatable.
+Built for smart applications — targeted, role-fit, AI-assisted, and repeatable.

 Resume

-What to keep, what to remove (with examples)
+What to keep, what to remove, and how to avoid weak filler

 LinkedIn

-We turn your LinkedIn into a clean recruiter-facing page — clear role positioning, keywords, proof, and a strong first impression.
+Turn your LinkedIn into a clean recruiter-facing page with role positioning, keywords, proof, and a stronger first impression.

-You’ll learn how to choose the right roles and tailor quickly — so you apply more, without spending hours per job.
+Learn how to shortlist the right roles, analyze job descriptions quickly, and tailor applications without spending hours per job.

 Pipeline

-A lightweight workflow to track applications, follow-ups, interview loops, and preparation focus — week by week.
+Use a lightweight workflow to track applications, follow-ups, interview loops, and prep focus every week.

 Follow-up cadence that feels professional